Shavuot: All-night Torah study

-In 1533 Rabbi Joseph Caro, author of the Shulchan Aruch, then living in Ottoman Salonika, invited Rabbi Shlomo Halevi Alkabetz and other Kabbalistic colleagues to hold Shavuot-night study vigils for which they prepared for three days in advance, just as the Israelites had prepared for three days before the giving of the Torah.
-During one of those study sessions, an angel appeared and taught them Jewish law.
+In 1533 Joseph Caro, author of the Shulchan Arukh, then living in Ottoman Salonika, invited Shlomo Halevi Alkabetz and other Kabbalistic colleagues to hold Shavuot-night study vigils for which they prepared for three days in advance, just as the Israelites had prepared for three days before the giving of the Torah.
+During one of those study sessions, an angel reportedly appeared and taught them Jewish law.

-It has been suggested that the introduction of coffee (containing caffeine) throughout the Ottoman empire may have attributed to the "feasibility and popularity" of the practice of all-night Torah study.
+It has been suggested that the introduction of coffee throughout the Ottoman Empire may have attributed to the "feasibility and popularity" of the practice of all-night Torah study.
 In contrast, the custom of Yemenite Jews is to ingest the fresh leaves of a stimulant herb called Khat (containing cathinone) for the all-night ritual, an herb commonly used in that region of the world.

 Any subject may be studied on Shavuot night, although Talmud, Mishnah, and Torah typically top the list.
 People may learn alone or with a chavruta (study partner), or attend late-night shiurim (lectures) and study groups.
 In keeping with the custom of engaging in all-night Torah study, leading 16th-century kabbalist Isaac Luria arranged a recital consisting of excerpts from the beginning and end of each of the 24 books of Tanakh (including the reading in full of several key sections such as the account of the days of creation, the Exodus, the giving of the Ten Commandments and the Shema) and the 63 tractates of Mishnah, followed by the reading of Sefer Yetzirah, the 613 commandments as enumerated by Maimonides, and excerpts from the Zohar, with opening and concluding prayers.
 The whole reading is divided into thirteen parts, after each of which a Kaddish d-Rabbanan is recited when the Tiqun is studied with a minyan.
 Today, this service is held in many communities, with the notable exception of Spanish and Portuguese Jews.
 The service is printed in a book called Tiqun Leyl Shavuot.
 There exist similar books for the vigils before the seventh day of Pesach and Hosha'ana Rabbah.

 In Jerusalem, at the conclusion of the night time study session, tens of thousands of people walk to the Western Wall to pray with sunrise.
 A week after Israel captured the Old City during the Six-Day War, more than 200,000 Jews streamed to the site on Shavuot, it having been made accessible to Jews for the first time since 1948.